 Smitten Kitchen says this batter fits in 3 loaf pans, two 9″ square or round cake pans, one 9″ or 10″ Bundt/tube pan, or one 9×13″ inch sheet cake.
 I made mine in a Bundt pan, so the baking time below is adjusted for this cake shape/pan.
 P.S.
-I spaced when I was dicing my apples, so the first handful had the peel on.
-No big deal either way, but I think it’s best to peel them.
+I spaced when I was dicing my apples and forgot to peel the first one, so the first handful of chunks had the green peel on.
+It wasn’t a big deal, but yes, it’s best to peel them.

 For the honey cake (adapted from Smitten Kitchen):